siruguri/cptii/README.md

 ## Fetching data

+Data is fetched in `models/app_body_model.js`, in the method `fetch_screen`.

-The data fetching is defined in a base class that all views inherit from, in `views/base/screen_base.js`.
+The rendering of fetched data is defined in a base class that all views inherit from, in `views/base/screen_base.js`.
 When it knows it has data, it triggers `body:render` which is heard by `AppBodyView`, which passes this knowledge to `HeaderView`.
 This view then triggers its `render` method, which causes the body view to actually be rendered.

 `HeaderView` also decides what to do when the user is not logged in - instead of rendering the actual view, it pretends that it needs to render the `logged-out` screen.